ferreiraryan/MasterMind-with-Screen/README.md

-# 📌 Project Name
+# 📌 Mastermind with UI

-Brief description of the project.
-Explain its purpose and what it does in a few lines.
+A version of the mastermind game made using PySide6 for academic purposes.

 ## 🚀 Technologies